Custom Search

 Life Expectancy: about 15-30 years

-Size: about 6 inches (16 cm.)
+Size: about 6 inches (16 cm)

 Sexing: Hard to tell by appearance

-Macaw Special Traits: Large, requires a lot of space, very intelligent, colorful, loud, bold and impatient.
+Special Traits: Large, requires a lot of space, very intelligent, colorful, loud, bold and impatient.
 Limited talking ability, but can learn to say some words and phrases and will learn to use them appropriately.
 Love to play in water and love toys.
 These highly intelligent birds must have a lot of daily attention or will become bored, distressed, anti-social and destructive.
-Some types of Macaws are quite demanding and have a tendency to become aggressive or pluck.
+Some types of macaws are quite demanding and have a tendency to become aggressive or pluck.

 Life Expectancy: up to 80 years

-Size: 13-36 inches (33-91 cm.) depending on the type of Macaw
+Size: 13-36 inches (33-91 cm.) depending on the type of macaw

 Sexing: Hard to tell by appearance

-Life Expectancy:
+Life Expectancy: up to 35 years

-Size: 8-9 inches (20-23 cm.)
+Size: 8-9 inches (20-23 cm)

 Sexing: Cannot tell by appearance

-Pacific Parrotlet Special Traits: Can learn to talk.
+Special Traits: Can learn to talk.
 Cute little voices, which are not too loud.
 Will chirp, but does not scream.
 Can be very affectionate.
 Fearless and mischievous, may try to aggravate other animals.
 Must be handled regularly to avoid them becoming aggressive.

 Life Expectancy: 12-20 years

-Size: 4-5½ inches (10-14 cm.)
+Size: 4-5½ inches (10-14 cm)

 Sexing: males have blue feathers, females do not